 McIntosh MC1502 Tube Power Amp Revealed

 The new McIntosh MC1502 valve amplifier replaces the MC2152 Limited Edition 70th Anniversary Vacuum Tube Amplifier and shares the out-going model's audio specifications albeit wrapped in non-anniversary livery.
-The company is really keeping us on our toes today as it also announced its fifth-generation C22 pre-amp.

 However, the MC1502 benefits from twice the power than its smaller sibling, although, arguably, a pair of MC275s could be run in mono to achieve the same 150-watt performance.
 That said, the MC1502 boasts an improved signal-to-noise ratio of 112dB compared to 105dB for the MC275 pairing and is one unit.

 Powering the MC1502 are eight KT88 output valves, with four assigned to each stereo channel.
 Additionally, there are eight small-signal valves, comprising four 12AX7A and four 12AT7; two of each dedicated to their respective audio channels.
 The 12AX7As manage the input sections, while the 12AT7 tubes are deployed for the voltage and driver amp circuits; all are covered by a 12-gauge stainless steel wire cage with a black powder-coated finish.

 The KT88 sockets include Air-Pipe cooling at their bases to help facilitate a long service life.
 The eight signal tube sockets have ceramic base construction with gold-plated contacts with all the valves sitting atop the mirror-finished stainless-steel chassis.
 Protecting everything is McIntosh's Sentry Monitor tech that monitors the output current and shuts the amplifier down if it exceeds safe limits.